 About QRE

-This is the sixth international workshop on the emerging field of Quantum Resource Estimation (QRE), benchmarking and performance analytics.
-The previous editions were QRE2023, QRE2022, QRE2021, QRE2020 and QRE2019.
+This is the seventh international workshop on the emerging field of Quantum Resource Estimation (QRE), benchmarking and performance analytics.
+The previous editions were QRE2025 QRE2024 QRE2023, QRE2022, QRE2021, QRE2020 and QRE2019.

 The workshop is focused around developing techniques and tools that aid quantum software and algorithm design, informed by the realities of the hardware architectures.
 QRE shifts the perspective from complexity theoretic arguments to quantitative computer architecture arguments.